GfellerLab/MixTCRviz/README.txt

    one chain.
 This number is computed after cleaning the data.

 - output.stat (default=1) Create a stat/ folder with .rds objects summarizing the raw statistics for each model.
-   This includes countL, countV, countJ, countCDR3.L, etc. for each chain used in input.
-   Create also a processed_data/ folder with the data for each model after the different processing (e.g., removing alleles, correcting V/J names, removing inconsistent CDR3)
+   Create also a processed_data/ folder with the data for each model after the different processing (e.g., removing alleles, correcting V/J names, removing inconsistent CDR3, etc.)

 - correct.gene.names (default=1)
     * 0: Do not attempt to correct V/J gene names.
 Put to NA genes not in IMGT.